Omarafifi1/UART/README.md

 # UART
-UART, or universal asynchronous receiver-transmitter, is one of the most used device-to-device communication protocols:
+UART, or universal asynchronous receiver-transmitter, is one of the most used device-to-device communication protocogggg<br />

-'''
-gggg
-gggg
+gggg<br />
 ggggh
-'''